| An Essay on

 product family groups in order to defend their interests (8); attitudes had

+become accustomed to this viewpoint.
 This time the census targeted "all factories or mills,

 irrespective of size" [10].
 It had become impossible to publish results by